MONTANA

 (1867 - 1879), Fort Peck

-Located one mile above the present-day dam, it was the fortified trading post of the Durfee and Peck Co., and between 1871 and 1879 served double duty as the Milk River Indian Agency.
+Located about one mile above (west of) the site of the present-day dam, on the north side of the Missouri River, it was the fortified trading post of the Durfee and Peck Co., and between 1871 and 1879 also served double duty as the Milk River Indian Agency (aka Fort Peck Agency).
 It was a 300-foot square log palisade with five bastions (blockhouses) and enclosing various log structures.
-The site of the fort is now underwater due to erosion of the bluff and the construction of the Fort Peck Dam.
+The site of the fort is now underwater due to erosion of the bluff and the construction of the Fort Peck Dam (1933-40).

 Fort Kaiser